In Moray, there are a wide variety of suitable venues for conducting marriage ceremonies.

 A religious marriage ceremony may be conducted by a minister, clergyman, priest, pastor or any such person entitled to do so under the Marriage (Scotland) Act 1977.
 In addition to consulting with the chosen officiator, couples must also contact the registrar.

-You can collect marriage notice forms from any registrar’s office in Scotland.
-They can also be viewed, downloaded and printed with accompanying notes from the National Records of Scotland.
-The registrar will provide information on fees and a form for the notification of witnesses’ names and addresses.The minimum period for lodging marriage notice forms is 29 days before the date of your marriage.
+If you do not have facility to print then you can collect marriage notice forms from any registrar’s office in Scotland.
+The registrar can provide more information on fees and a form for the notification of witnesses’ names and addresses.The minimum period for lodging marriage notice forms is 29 days before the date of your marriage.
 The maximum period is three months.

 Along with the marriage notice forms, you should both provide: